zjunlp/SPEECH/README.md

     - "doc_all" is for "All Joint" experiments in the paper
     - "doc_joint" is for each ERE subtask "+joint" experiments in the paper
     - "doc_temporal"/"doc_causal/"doc_sub" is for each ERE subtask experiments only
+- Note that the loss ratio λ1, λ2, λ3, for trigger classification, event classification and event-relation extraction depends on different tasks, please ensure a correct setting of these ratios, referring to line 56-61 in [```speech.py```](https://github.com/zjunlp/SPEECH/tree/main/speech.py) and [```speech_distilbert.py```](https://github.com/zjunlp/SPEECH/tree/main/speech_distilbert.py) file for details.
+We also present the loss ratio setting in Appendix B in our paper.

 **4. Running Model**: